Dar3071/cloud-devops-fastapi-k8s/README.md

 # FastAPI with Docker and PostgreSQL

-This project is a simple FastAPI application configured with Docker and PostgreSQL.
+This project showcases skills in building a FastAPI web application with Docker and PostgreSQL.
+I used:
+- **FastAPI** for building a fast and modern API.
+- **Docker** for containerizing the app and PostgreSQL database.
+- **PostgreSQL** for data storage and integration.
+- **pytest** for automated testing to ensure functionality.

+The project demonstrates web development, containerization, and database integration best practices.

 ## Features
 - FastAPI backend